Response handler configuration

 }

-However, when the Org admin tests an API, the response to the call displays a 500 HTTP error in the header of the test API call.
-The 500 HTTP error is the correct message that the client should see in the header of the returned response because the API call was never completed.
-The root cause might be due to a misconfigured rule downstream, a networking issue, or even mistyped user input.
+However, when testing the API without a valid token, the response displays a 500 HTTP error in the header.
+The 500 error is correct because the API call was never completed.
+A 500 error can also result from a downstream misconfigured rule, a networking issue, or even mistyped user input.